 Did you know that over 500,000 customers currently avail of Uber’s ride-sharing services in San Diego alone?
 Or that the company has become the world’s largest taxi cab company without ever owning a single car?

-With all of the convenience and affordability of Uber, it is easy to lose sight of the potential downsides of the ridesharing service.
+With all the convenience and affordability of Uber, it is easy to lose sight of the potential downsides of the ride-sharing service.
 Even if you do not have any ethical concerns about the introduction of this business model, you should be aware of the potential complexity of determining liability should you be involved in an Uber accident.
-Thankfully, you will not need to navigate this complexity, as you can entrust your case to an experienced San Diego Uber Accident attorney from Hiden, Rott & Oertle , LLP.
+Thankfully, you will not need to navigate this complexity, as you can entrust your case to an experienced San Diego Uber accident attorney from Hiden, Rott & Oertle, LLP.

-In terms of regulation, Uber are governed by the California Public Utilities Commission’s licensing of transportation network companies (TNCs), which states that they must hold:
+In terms of regulation, Uber is governed by the California Public Utilities Commission’s licensing of transportation network companies (TNCs), which states that they must hold:

 - Company-issued insurance with a per-accident cap of at least $100,000

 - The per-person limit on this insurance policy must also be at least $50,000